 - A talisman can be defined as,

 - "An object that has apparently magical or miraculous effects and that can avert misfortune and bring good fortune when acquired".

 Amulet, is essentially another name for talisman.
-Amulet originated from the Latin word amuletum and can be defined as,
+The word 'Amulet', finds its origins in the Latin word amuletum meaning,

 - "A lucky charm that has magical inscriptions and which has been consecrated through incantation".

+Both talismans and amulets require consecration, that is they are enegised or activated through some form of spiritual ceremony, usually involving incantation, or some form of chanting, prayer or sacred spoken word.
 Hence, there is no significant difference between amulets and talismans and it is only the manner in which they are believed to have been created that would lead to one term being preferred over the other.
-In common conversational language, an amulet is identified with an object that brings protection, whereas talisman is used in reference to an object that brings good luck, however ancient talismans do not follow such a clear classification.
+In common conversational parlance, an object that brings protection is often referred to as an amulet, whereas 'Talisman' is used in reference to an object that brings good luck.
+However, ancient talismans do not follow such a clear distinction in classification.
 A common misconception is that such objects have to be kept in physical contact and be worn as pendants or lockets.
 This is not the case, they may be worn as talisman pendants or may be installed at a fixed location from where they positively influence the lives of those who have acquired them.